5 Big Ideas for Small Entryways

 Idea 1: Enlarge a small entryway area

 For an 1,800-square-foot apartment in Manhattan’s Upper West Side, a couple hired architect Jessica Wetters to help reimagine the space.
 It was a full-gut renovation of the kitchen, master bedroom, living area, and bathroom, as well as the entry area.
 The entry was a relatively simple job, since they were gutting the rest of the house, but it brought outsized benefits: a great first impression, an enlarged space to fit a comfortable bench, and a floating shelf for essentials.

 When Laura and Randy put an offer on their Upper East Side co-op, they envisioned an all-new, more functional layout.
 Central to the plan was the small entryway.
 “We knew we wanted to extend the entryway as it was incredibly narrow with two closets on either side of the front door,” Laura said.
 “We decided to keep the larger walk-in and remove the smaller one, to create a place that was pretty but also functional.”
 The couple completed the statement with stunning, geometric-patterned wallpaper.

 Idea 2: Use wallpaper to make a statement

 Jessica and Alex had rented for six years before buying an 800-square-foot co-op in the Chelsea section of Manhattan.
-They were thrilled to finally own, but knew the apartment would need work before feeling like their home.
+Although they were thrilled to finally own a home, they knew the apartment would need work before feeling like their home.
 They remodeled the galley kitchen and the bathroom and reconfigured a few closets.
 They also gave the entryway some attention, with carefully chosen wallpaper to make a visual statement.
 “The subtle raffia gives texture and depth to the walls,” said Jessica.
 “We chose materials that would stand the test of time from both an aesthetic and durability standpoint.”